ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Delete mount target of a file share
 {: #delete-mount-target-ui}

-To delete a mount target, the share must be in a `stable` state.
+To delete a mount target, the file share must be in a `stable` state.

 1. Select a file share from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view).